cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The output of the authentication phase is a session secret `session_key` and export key `export_key`.
 Applications can use `session_key` to derive additional keying material as needed.
 Key derivation and other details of the protocol are specified by the AKE scheme.
-We note that by the results in {{OPAQUE}}, KE2 and KE3 must authenticate credential_request and credential_response, respectively, for binding between the underlying OPRF protocol messages and the KE session.
+We note that by the results in {{OPAQUE}}, KE2 and KE3 must authenticate `credential_request` and `credential_response`, respectively, to bind the underlying OPRF protocol messages with the KE session.

 We use the parameters Npk and Nsk to denote the size of the public and private keys used in the AKE instantiation.